 Importing: the basics

 Importing goods from outside the UK can help you find new or lower-priced supplies.
-Before you start importing, you should consider if you have the right skills and resources.
+Before you start importing, you need to understand your legal and financial obligations, and have the right skills and resources to deal with payments, logistics, negotiations and contracts.

 Guide